plotly/plotly-webpack/README.md

-# Bundling plotly.js with webpack or browserify
+# Bundling plotly.js for production with webpack or browserify

 A repo to demonstrate bundling [plotly.js](https://github.com/plotly/plotly.js), either with browserify or webpack.